episphere/maf/README.md

 # maf
-an API for maf files
+a portable API for maf files